Migrating to ProcessOut

 Step 1: Preparing your ProcessOut integration

 Before getting your cards exported from your old PSP to ProcessOut, you’ll need to integrate ProcessOut into your application.
-This can be done following our integration guides and testing environment.
+This can be done by following our integration guides and testing environment.

 Once your integration of ProcessOut is validated within your application, you’ll need to start sending all new customers and cards to ProcessOut while keeping legacy customers going through your old PSP.
-This is a necessary step to ensure that when we initiate the import from your old PSP, we’re sure that no new cards will be created in your old PSP, which would de-synchronize the import and miss cards leading to lost payments.
+This is a necessary step to ensure that when we initiate the import from your old PSP, we’re sure that no new cards will be created in your old PSP, which would de-synchronize the import and miss cards, leading to lost payments.

-Typically, your old PSP will send a CSV or JSON file containing all your Customers’ cards in an SFTP (a secure server used to store files), to which they’ll give us access.
+Typically, your old PSP will send a CSV or JSON file containing all your Customers’ cards in a SFTP server (a secure server used to store files), to which they’ll give us access.
 These files will also be sent in an encrypted fashion with the public keys we’ll provide to your old PSP so that only authorized/certified parties can access the cards.

 Step 3: Cards get imported in ProcessOut and aliased

 The exported files from your old PSPs will most of the time contain the old

 IDs of their associated cards.
 For example,